mollie/mollie-api-python/README.md

 flask run
 ```

-The Authorize endpoint is the endpoint on Mollie web site where the merchant logs in,
-and grants authorization to your client application.
-E.g. when the merchant clicks on the Connect with Mollie button,
-you should redirect the merchant to the Authorize endpoint.
+The Authorize endpoint is the endpoint on the Mollie web site where the merchant logs in, and grants authorization to your client application.
+E.g. when the merchant clicks on the Connect with Mollie button, you should redirect the merchant to the Authorize endpoint.

 The resource owner can then grant the authorization to your client application for the scopes you have requested.

-Mollie will then redirect the resource owner to the redirect_uri you have specified.
+Mollie will then redirect the resource owner back to the `redirect_uri` you have specified.
 The redirect_uri will be appended with a code parameter, which will contain the auth token.
-You should then exchange the auth token for an access token using the Tokens API.
+At the redirect_uri, you should extract that token, and use it to request a regular oauth token.

-Intitializing via oauth2
+Initializing via oauth2

-You should implement `get_token` and `set_token` methods yourself.
-They get and set the oauth token.
+You should implement the `get_token` and `set_token` methods yourself.
+They should retrieve and store the oauth token that is sent from Mollie somewhere in your application (f.i. in the database).

-The token type is dict.
+The token data is a python dict.

-These are example methods, you can use your own storage.
+These are example methods, you should use a storage method that fits your application.

 ```python